-He came of a respectable Muslim family from Jamalpur District.
+He has come from a respectable Muslim family from Jamalpur District.
 He did his B.Sc. in Mechanical Engineering from BUET in 1976.
-He has a rich and varied experience of over 44 years in engineering management.
-He caught the helm of NorthWest Power Generation Company Limited on 24.11.2008 and systems and legal functions and negotiations with commercial sources of credit for future expansion of the Company.
-He is the key architect to build and expand the brightest corporate image of the Company.
-Prior to his current assignment of Chief Executive Officer, he was an Additional Chief Engineer of Bangladesh Power Development Board and had held various posts in multifarious project works of BPDB.
+He has a rich and varied experience of over 45 years in engineering management.
+He caught the helm of NorthWest Power Generation Company Limited on 24.11.2008 and

 Bangladesh-China Power Company (Pvt.)
 Limited on 01.10.2014 in addition.
-He is responsible for overall administration, finance, corporate planning, business development and co-ordination of the Company.
-He is also responsible for development of rules, regulations,
+As Managing Director he is responsible for overall administration, finance, corporate planning, business development and co-ordination of the Company.
+He is also responsible for development of rules, regulations, systems and legal functions and negotiations with commercial sources of credit for future expansion of the Company.
+He is the key architect to build and expand the brightest corporate image of the Company.
+Prior to join in the Company, he was an Additional Chief Engineer of Bangladesh Power Development Board and had held various posts in multifarious project works of BPDB.